-Vermont Wetland Rule Amendments - 2017
+Vermont Wetland Rule Amendments - 2018

-The adopted amendments also include Class I protections for three wetlands.
-The three new Class I wetlands are the Sandbar wetlands in Milton and Colchester, Dennis Pond wetlands in Brunswick, and Chickering Fen in Calais.
+Effective August 15, 2018 the Vermont Wetland Rules changed from the 2017 version to the recently approved 2018 Vermont Wetland Rules.
+The purpose of this rulemaking was to include Class I protections for two wetlands.
+The two new Class I wetlands are the LaPlatte River Wetlands in Shelburne, and Peacham Bog in Peacham.
 Class I designations are reserved for those wetlands which are exceptional or irreplaceable in in their contribution to Vermont’s natural heritage, and the Agency may issue a permit authorizing activity in a Class I wetland only to meet a compelling public need to protect public health or safety.
 Class I wetlands also receive a larger protected buffer zone.

 Below are links on the new adopted Rules.